I’ve ordered some things. Well, lots of things. But nothing expensive. One of the things I ordered, was a LED strip set. See the pictures below.

 I’m going to keep a running total of the costs of this project.
 [Pricelist] A little later I’ll get a list of ‘wins’ or purposes that I used the rack for, so I can see the costs of these wins.
 This is mostly just a curiosity, I’m already confident that I’m doing this on the cheap.

 I plan to use as much of the random equipment I have laying around as possible.
 Some of this will end up being a little dated.
-If its too dated to be useful, I’ll replace.
+If it is too dated to be useful, I’ll replace it.

-I picked this rack up about 6 years ago from a local online classifieds.
+I picked this rack up about 6 years ago from local online classifieds.
 It was about 30mins away from me, so I sent a buddy of mine with a trailer to go get it for me.
 Cost me $85.
 It’s been sitting in a corner of my garage waiting for me to find a use for it.
-I knew I eventually would.. but I’ll admit it took me longer than I expected.
-Its really dusty, and full of cobwebs and dirt, so first I’ll need to clean it up.
+I knew I eventually would… but I’ll admit it took me longer than I expected.
+It’s dusty and full of cobwebs and dirt, so first I’ll need to clean it up.

 It has handles on the sides, casters, and rails that have the holes cut directly into them instead of requiring cage nuts.
-Its obviously actually a audio equipment rack.
+It’s actually an audio equipment rack.
 I may have to swap out the rails, after I get it cleaned up I’ll dig into that a bit.

-When I bought it, it had a monitor mount clamped to a 2″ hole in the top, near the back side.
+When I bought it, it had a monitor mount clamped to a 2″ hole in the top, near the backside.
 Now, I wish I would have saved the mounting hardware for that, but It doesn’t look like I did.
-You can see the arm in the top of the rack in the picture on the left.
+You can see the arm at the top of the rack in the picture on the left.